anthonylegrand/graphboard/README.md

 - `type`: Change graph display type
     - **default**: "line"
     - **options**: [ 'line', 'bar', 'polararea', 'doughnut', 'radar' ]
+- `size`: Change the minimum width of the graphic on the page
+    - **default**: 1
+    - **options**: [ 1, 2, 3 ]
+- `priority`: Change the order of your graphics.
+Enter a value between 1 and 100.
+Charts are sorted by increasing priority.
+If you use the default express graphics, they have a priority of 50.
 - `absolute`: Does the value continue to increment infinitely?
 Or does it return to 0 every new minute?
     - **default**: false
 - `avrg`: Calculate the average of inserted data